Sewer Backups and Overflows

 However, the city is ONLY responsible for public sewers.
 Many people think that because the city treats sewers for cockroaches, that the sewers are the only source of cockroach infestation.
 The cockroach issue generally starts in dark places, like storage sheds and heavily shaded gardens, and then the cockroaches migrate to the home and hide in the drains of sinks.
 It is up to individuals to treat their own homes, meter boxes, storage sheds, mail boxes, dog houses and other areas cockroaches like to hide.
 Here are some ways to keep your home free of cockroaches:

-Keep windows and doors closed or tightly screened to keep out all insects,
+- Keep windows and doors closed or tightly screened to keep out all insects, including cockroaches.

-If after home treatment you still have a cockroach issue, please contact the City of Phoenix Water Services Department at 602-262-6691 or send us an email.
+If you still have a cockroach issue after trying these treatments, please contact the City of Phoenix Water Services Department at 602-262-6691 or send us an email.